luluzhou1/alinush.github.io/_posts/2024-05-31-Schnorr-signatures.md

 As per [BDL+12][^BDLplus12] the inclusion of $\pk$ in $H_3$ is _"an inexpensive way to alleviate concerns that several public keys could be attacked simultaneously"_.
 Another yet-to-be explored advantage is that it prevents an adversary who is given a target signature $\sigma$ from finding a message $m$ and a public key $\pk$ for which it verifies.
 For example, this is possible in [plain Schnorr](#the-schnorr-signature-scheme) where, given any $\sigma$, the adversary can pick any message $m$ it wants and compute the PK as $\pk = (g^s / R)^{1/H(R, m)}$.
+(In the future, I hope to expand on why such a security notion may be useful.)

 $\mathsf{EdDSA}$.$\mathsf{Verify}(m, \pk, \sigma) \rightarrow \\{0,1\\}$:
  - $(R, s) \gets \sigma$